 - roast for about 20 minutes or so until the flesh is soft

-Once the eggplant is in the oven, we can go ahead and cook the filling.
-No need throwing away the perfectly fine eggplant flesh, just chop it up together with the onion and pepper, and sautee them until soft.
+Once the aubergines is in the oven, we can go ahead and cook the filling.
+No need throwing away the perfectly fine aubergine flesh, just chop it up together with the onion and pepper, and sautee them until soft.
 Add the cooked quinoa, season well, and top the eggplant skins once they are soft.

 Top with grated cheese, and bake for a further 10-15 minutes until the cheese has melted.
 You can garnish with chopped parsley, for a bit of colour and extra taste.
 It's a simple dish, but delicious and a crowd-pleaser for every occasion.